dnstock/wave-seed/README.md

 ```

 Everything downstream of spectral mixing is deliberately simple and local; all long-range interaction is handled by the frequency-domain operator.

+The key properties are:

+- Global mixing happens in the frequency domain
+- No attention matrices
+- No n×n interactions
+- Complexity ~ O(n log n) in sequence length

 ---